markjnkim/es_mod/01-html/content/step-5-trainers.md

 This a common issue for float-based layouts.
 It involves not only moving the elements we want to move, but also tweaking elements around it to tell it to understand that there may be some floated elements it needs to account for.
 There are a few ways to conduct these tweaks in order to fix the problem we just had, we chose to use the `overflow` property.

+> DEEP DIVE: This is just one use of the `overflow` property and it will come up again in different use cases.
+For more information on this property, [read this.](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow)

 The fix we applied told the `<article>` that it does in-fact have content inside of it and it needs to look for it and account for those elements' sizes.
 This is what's known as providing `block formatting context` to the element.

-> DEEP DIVE: To learn more about block formatting context, [read this](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Block_formatting_context#Examples).
+> DEEP DIVE: To learn more about block formatting context, [read this.](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Block_formatting_context#Examples)

-Well we've fixed our trainer to have a nicer layout, let's get to applying the text content.
+Well we've fixed our trainer's `<article>` to have a nicer layout, let's get to applying the text content.
+As we can see, all of the text is currently center-aligned.
+This is because we set the `trainers` class in the parent `<section>` to be center-aligned, and the style is being applied to the child elements.

+So we will fix this by setting the first and (eventual) third trainers to have left-aligned text and the (eventual) second to have right-aligned text.
+Rather than style each one separately we'll take a different approach that makes our code less repetive.

 We'll start by making two class style definitions that aren't unique to our trainers, but more of a utility class (think about how we created `primary-border` and `secondary-border`) that can be applied anywhere in our page to fix a style.
 Add the following two classes to the CSS document:

 ```css
 .text-left {